ruksi/izakaya/README.md

     - a web app: https://tatami-railway.ryokan.dev/

 > 🚧 These services might go offline later after I've finalized the latency / health testing. 🚧

-Using Rust workspaces because:

-- Allows us to have multiple binaries in the same repository, mono-repo style.
-- These binaries can be anything form web services, to CLIs, to libraries, to cron jobs.
-- Makes all binaries share the same `Cargo.lock` file and thus dependency versions.
-- Binaries are in separate directories for scoped auto deploys.

 ## Why?